 I felt kinda like a square peg in a town filled with round holes.
 People were warm and inviting, but the level of kindness and hospitality around me was intimidating.
 I didn’t feel polite enough or talkative enough or Southern enough to fit in.
-I talked different and dressed different, listened to different music.
+My accent was different, and I dressed different, listened to different music.
 I wasn’t outdoorsy, I didn’t fry chicken, and I couldn’t give two craps about who won the Iron Bowl.
 I felt like an outsider.

 Normal, social people, maybe ones with fewer insecurities and fears than I had, would have embraced the change.
 They probably would have welcomed the kindness and warmth that this small community shared so generously.
 They would have jumped at the chance to be known, to belong.

 But to be frank, it scared the mess out of me.
 I didn’t like the constant show of new faces and I missed the quick runs to Target and my favorite Thai restaurant.
 I cried in the shower and avoided going to the supermarket because I knew I would be met with unfamiliar faces and awkward conversation.
-I felt like I had amnesia, like I was lost in a foreign land and I didn’t know who or where I was.
+It was as if I had amnesia, like I was lost in a foreign land and I didn’t know who or where I was.

 Instead of dealing with it, I pushed back.
 I cut my hair and put on my best yankee accent.
 I turned my nose up to the beautiful tastes and sounds that were all around me, retreating to things that were more familiar- throwback playlists on my iPod, old Converse sneakers, and recipes that reminded me of home.
-I desperately wanted my own identity, one that wasn’t just “Brett’s wife,” or “the new girl from Orlando.”
+Where was my own identity?
+The one that wasn’t just “Brett’s wife,” or “the new girl from Orlando.”?